abhiram-karanth-core/turbo-query/README.md

 ```

 Each shard maintains:

-- A **Bleve** inverted index for keyword retrieval
+- A **Bleve** inverted index for BM25 keyword retrieval
-- A **memory-mapped dense vector store** (`vectors.bin`)
+- A **memory-mapped dense vector store** (`vectors.bin`) for zero-copy vector reads
-- **Shard-local sequential document IDs** used for both Bleve and vector offsets
+- **Shard-local sequential document IDs** used as direct offsets into the vector file
-- An HTTP search endpoint

-### Query Cache Layer
+### Caching

-Turbo Query includes an optional Redis-based query cache at the coordinator layer.
-Repeated queries can be served directly from Redis without executing shard fan-out.

-- **Cache hits** bypass the search pipeline entirely, reducing latency to sub-millisecond levels.
-- **Cache misses** fall back to the full distributed search pipeline.
+Redis caches full query results at the coordinator.
+Cache hits bypass the entire search pipeline — no embedding, no fan-out, no rerank.

+- **Cache hit:** ~1–2ms regardless of query complexity
+- **Cache miss:** full pipeline — embedding → fan-out → BM25 → rerank → merge

 ---